KATT/next-ssr-form/README.md

 export const getServerSideProps = async (ctx: GetServerSidePropsContext) => {
   const createPostProps = await createPostForm.getPageProps({
     ctx,
+    /**
+     * Your mutation function
+     * - Will only be called when there's a POST to this form based on the `formId`
+     * - 🌟 The `input` will be validated by the schema & the types inferred!
+     */
     async mutation(input) {
-      // 🌟 `input` will be type inferred! return DB.createPost(input);
+      return DB.createPost(input);
     },
   });

   return {
     props: {
+      // spread properties onto the prop
       ...createPostProps,
       posts: await DB.getAllPosts(),
     },